-Slow Cooker Loaded Baked Potato Soup is a smooth and creamy crock pot soup garnished with a variety of tasty toppings, from sour cream and shredded cheese to crispy bacon and green onions!
+Loaded Baked Potato Soup is a smooth and creamy soup easily made on the stovetop, in the slow cooker, or in the Instant Pot and then garnished with a variety of tasty traditional baked potato toppings, from sour cream and shredded cheese to crispy bacon and green onions!

 Oh, soup...how I love thee.
 We flirt in October, when other parts of the country have dropping temps while we Texans are still wearing shorts and flip-flops.
 You become a part of our regular rotation come November and December, because it just feels like soup season...even when the weather isn't cooperating.
 But in January and February?
-Well, it's finally legitimately chilly enough around these parts to enjoy you for your cozy, warming effects!
+Well, it's finally legitimately chilly enough around these parts to enjoy you for your cozy, warming effects...and I frequently put this Loaded Baked Potato Soup on our menu!

-So as I sit by a (sadly de-Christmas-ified) fireplace with flames a-cracklin', I can't help but think back to the delicious, filling, comforting Crock Pot Loaded Baked Potato Soup that we relished this past weekend.
-I make a quick and easy Parmesan Potato & Cauliflower Soup and a Slow Cooker Corn & Potato Chowder with Ham quite regularly, but cold weather and a post-holiday haze had me craving something a bit more decadent in the potato department.
-And what's more decadent than silky, sour-cream-and-butter-laced Loaded Baked Potato Soup, drizzled with more sour cream and generously topped with freshly grated cheddar and crispy diced bacon?!
+I first developed this recipe as an adaptation of my quick and easy Parmesan Potato & Cauliflower Soup on an occasion when I was craving something a bit more decadent in the potato department.
+And what's more decadent than silky, sour-cream-and-butter-laced Baked Potato Soup, drizzled with more sour cream and generously topped with freshly grated cheddar and crispy diced bacon?!

 Ingredients

-So what are the simple ingredients that make this soup so magical?
+So what are the simple ingredients that make this Baked Potato Soup so magical?

 - Potatoes.
 I prefer using Russets.
 Peel 'em and cut 'em into large chunks for quicker and more even cooking.